 They can be subtle, bold, multi-coloured, shockingly short, to the side, full frontal, thick, wispy and beyond – the variety of the fringe could rival the stars in the sky if they tried.
 Especially when the same fringe cut on two different hair types will look nothing alike.

-We asked B.O.B Salons Senior Hair Designer, Ellie Bound, for her thoughts on the fringe for 2019.
+We asked B.O.B Salons Principle Hair Designer, Stephanie Hinkley, for her thoughts on the fringe for 2021.

 “A fringe is a great way to completely transform your look and becomes a built in accessory changeable for any occasion or outfit.

 “The right fringe can frame a face accentuating the bits you want to highlight while disguising the bits you don’t, for example, an angular face shape can be softened with a feathered and layered fringe, while a blunt fringe will sharpen a rounder face.

 “Fringes will never go out of fashion and we’re going to be seeing a lot more of them in 2021 thanks to the influx of celebrities instantly sharing their shorter cuts on social media lately.
 People such as Emma Watson, Taylor Swift and Cara Delevingne are all big influencers in the fringe styles we’re being asked for at the moment.”

 Picking the right fringe that won’t leave you feeling like it’s wearing you, can be a daunting task.
 But with a little bit of research and some daring – you’ll be the one wearing the fringe with plenty of attitude to boot.

 While we had her, we asked Stephanie all the questions we could think of about fringes to help you find the answers you need for your quest for the perfect fringe.

 How does a fringe transform a look so dramatically?